Renovus-Tech/solarec-python/app/nlp/readme.md

 - `LLAMA_API_KEY`: Your API Token (e.g., `"KF5JQJ2JX0Z0YXKJZQ2J0"`)
 - `LLAMA_MODEL_NAME`: The model you want to use (e.g., `"llama3.1-8b"`)
 - `LLAMA_BASE_URL`: The base URL of LLaMA's API (e.g. https://api.llama-api.com)
-- `LLAMA_INITIAL_PROMPT`: The initial prompt for the model (e.g., `"Extract location, capacity, installation date from the following document.
-The output should be in JSON format, including only the fields: location, capacity, installation_date."`)
+- `LLAMA_INITIAL_PROMPT`: The initial prompt for the model (e.g., `"Extract address, capacity, installation date from the following document.
+The output should be in JSON format, including only the fields: address, capacity, installation_date."`)